 There will also be a hotel and a country club, complete with tennis courts, spa and a yacht club.

 And Carbonera is not the only project in the pipeline.
-A second golf project, with Chinese investment, is expected to be approved by the end of this year.
+A second golf project, with Chinese investment, is expected to be approved.

 Other resorts will then be rolled out gradually across the island with Spanish, Vietnamese and Russian funding.

-But it has taken Cuba a long time to come round.
+But it has taken Cuba a long time to come around.

 In pre-Communist times, there were at least seven golf courses on the island, frequented mainly by wealthy residents and US visitors. locals recall.